rimoun-g/Simple_Sdlxliff_Viewer/README.md

-# Simple_Sdlxliff_Viewer
+# Simple Sdlxliff Viewer
-simple viewer to have a look of sdlxliff file
+simple viewer to view **sdlxliff** files
+This example is built with Autoit